polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/concept-nuggets/001-diffusion-transformers/README.md

 Together, encoding into and decoding out of latent space form a cycle of transformation and creation, a dance of compressing and expanding that lies at the heart of AI's ability to generate new, diverse data from learned representations.
 Just as a player navigates through the challenges and mysteries of Dark Souls, so too does AI traverse the latent space, exploring and bringing to life the endless possibilities contained within.

-### Nugget 8 - Unveiling AI's Lexicon: Tokens to Attention
+### Bonus Nugget 8 - Unveiling AI's Lexicon: Tokens to Attention

 Embark on a journey through a Dark Souls labyrinth, where each corridor holds secrets and every shadow could conceal a friend or foe.
 Navigating this maze requires not just bravery but a keen understanding of your surroundings and the ability to focus on what matters most.
 This adventure is akin to delving into the complex mechanisms of modern AI, particularly in understanding the terms: tokens, context window, attention mechanism, self-attention, and cross-attention.